l7mp/stunner-gateway-operator/README.md

 1. Restart STUNner to pick up the configuration that will be rendered by the operator (to be configured next).
-The operator will be in charge of watching the Gateway API resources created by the user in the Kubernetes control plane (i.e., via `kubectl` applying various YAMLs) and creating a configuration file for the STUNner data-plane pods into a ConfigMap.
+The operator will be in charge of watching the Gateway API resources created by the user in the Kubernetes control plane (i.e., via kubectl-applying various YAMLs) and creating a configuration file for the STUNner data-plane pods into a ConfigMap.
 This config-map is then mapped into the filesystem of the STUNner pods as a configmap volume, so that the STUNner daemons can reconcile the new configuration according to the policies specified by the